My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Driving & Parking in Zion National Park

 I’m starting with the whole issue of driving and parking in Zion for two reasons: 1.
-I didn’t realize it was going to be an issue until I saw the page about the shuttle, and 2.
+I didn’t realize it was going to be an issue until I saw the page about the shuttle service, and 2.
 I realized it was a really complicated issue that required extra planning.

 Zion National Park Entrance Fees